dgpshiva/NeighborhoodMapProject/README.md

 ## References
 - The restaurant details have been powered by [FourSquare](https://developer.foursquare.com/)
 -  This [blog post](https://leewc.com/articles/google-maps-infowindow/) by Wen Chuan Lee was really helpful in understanding how to create multiple info windows on Google Maps
-- This [blog post](https://scotch.io/tutorials/how-to-use-the-javascript-fetch-api-to-get-data) helped understand using the `fetch` API
+- These blog posts, [How to Use the JavaScript Fetch API to Get Data](https://scotch.io/tutorials/how-to-use-the-javascript-fetch-api-to-get-data), [Introduction to fetch](https://developers.google.com/web/updates/2015/03/introduction-to-fetch) helped understand using the `fetch` API